Accedia/advanced-angular-workshop/README.md

     1.1 Import and implement OnInit
     1.2 Complete the getPosts function call and save the posts in this.posts.
     1.3 Set the isLoading flag to false once the getPosts request completes.
+    1.4 Add a ViewChild property and get a reference to the h3 title from the .html file.
+    1.5 Log out the ViewChild to the console.

   2. Complete the tasks in post.service.ts
     2.1 Remove hardcoded posts data and initialize this.posts as empty array